 - lawyer for the child.

-Ensuring te tamaiti is supported to provide feedback and make complaints
+Ensuring te tamaiti or rangatahi is supported to provide feedback and make complaints

-We must give te tamaiti information about how they can provide feedback or make a complaint and provide them with sufficient support, if required, to enable them to do so.
+We must give te tamaiti or rangatahi information about how they can provide feedback or make a complaint and provide them with sufficient support, if required, to enable them to do so.

-We must ensure te tamaiti are aware of, and know how to make use of:
+We must ensure te tamaiti or rangatahi is aware of, and knows how to make use of:

 - the Oranga Tamariki Feedback and Complaints mechanism